ONSdigital/sds/README.md

 ```
 docker-compose up
 ```
-Once loaded you can then utilise the following support tools.
+Once, loaded you can do the following:

-- **SDS docs** - The API service can be found here : [localhost:3000/docs](http://localhost:3000/docs).
+- View the API service docs [localhost:3000/docs](http://localhost:3000/docs).

-- **Google cloud storage emulator** - You will be able to see files within the `devtools/gcp-storage-emulator/data/default-bucket` folder.
+- See files put into cloud storage within `devtools/gcp-storage-emulator/data/default-bucket`.

-- **Firestore emulator** - [localhost:4000/firestore](http://localhost:4000/firestore).
-(This data is held within the container and is lost when rebuilding.)

-- **thunderclient local http request collection** - The filename within devtools folder called `thunder-collection_Local Development - SDS-v1` can be imported if you are using VS Code with the thunderclient collection.
-With this collection you will be able to simulate all the steps currently within the SDS.

-- **Simulate SDX publish process** - To best simulate a google cloud trigger with the docker containers, there is an endpoint that can be called.
-It will simulate the SDX published data process where it will input a dataset into a cloud bucket and then call the `new_dataset` cloud function.
-This can be invoked with a dataset as follows:
+- Utilize the firestore emulator [localhost:4000/firestore](http://localhost:4000/firestore).

+- Simulate the SDX publish process, invoked with a dataset as follows.

 ```
 curl -X POST localhost:3006 \